nmdp-bioinformatics/phycus/hfx/json/README.md

 To run:
 `python mkhfx.py`

-Needs installation of requests and pandas
+Needs installation of requests, pandas, jsonschema, py-ard

 This script will read the config file to get the actual file paths to produce hfx output There are two different configs activating different modes of the program: